 - How long the ad will run

-- The audience it will promote to
+- The audience to promote to

 - Payment method